Prominent US Attorney Convicted of Murdering Wife and Son

-The jury followed the prosecutor’s allegations with their guilty verdict.
-The lawyer, who belongs to a prominent legal family, shot dead his 52-year-old wife Maggie and his 22-year-old son Paul on June 7, 2021 at the family’s property in South Carolina.
+It took the jury less than three hours to reach their decision.
+With their guilty verdict, they followed the allegations of the public prosecutor’s office.
+The lawyer, who belongs to a prominent legal family, shot dead his 52-year-old wife Maggie and 22-year-old son Paul on June 7, 2021 at the family’s hunting estate in South Carolina.

-Murdaugh himself had alerted the police at the time and said he had found the bodies.
-Later, however, the lawyer came under suspicion – and was finally accused of double murder in July 2022.

 Murdaugh has denied the crimes.
 However, he had to admit in court that he lied about his presence at the crime scene.
 His voice can be heard on a cell phone video that his son Paul recorded shortly before the fatal shooting.

-Murdaugh had stolen millions of dollars from his law firm, from clients and even from the family of a former maid who had collected insurance money after the wife’s death in a fall.
+Murdaugh had previously stolen millions of dollars from his law firm, from clients and even from the family of a former maid who had collected insurance money after the woman’s death in a fall.
 Among other things, he needed the money to finance his opioid addiction.

-It is also about another case: Paul, who was murdered in 2021, had been involved in a boat accident two years earlier in which a 19-year-old died.
+It also deals with another case: the murdered son Paul had been involved in a boat accident two years earlier in which a 19-year-old died.
 Paul Murdaugh was charged with driving the boat while intoxicated.

 #Prominent #Attorney #Convicted #Murdering #Wife #Son